-Sharon Alviz was born in Barranquilla; she currently resides in Puerto Colombia.
+Sharon Alviz was born in Barranquilla; She currently lives in Puerto Colombia.

 Individual exhibition in “Museo del Atlántico” – Barranquilla

 Individual exhibition in the public library “La Aldea” – Antioquia